-AVF 225 Effective Communication in Flight Instruction (44/0)
+AVF 225 Effective Communication in Flight Instruction 4 (44/0)

-Prerequisite: AVF 221, AVF 223, and 252 or Chief Pilot approval This course covers the required areas of instructor knowledge; and is designed to aid the student in passing the appropriate FAA knowledge tests.
+Prerequisite: AVF 221, AVF 223, and 252 or Chief Pilot approval

+This course covers the required areas of instructor knowledge; and is designed to aid the student in passing the appropriate FAA knowledge tests.
 Includes the learning process and emphasizes elements of effective communication.
 Methods of teaching and communicating are studied and practiced, as well as how to evaluate and critique through written and oral processes.
 Includes practice in classroom, one-on-one, and team teaching.
 (S)

-AVF 227 Aircraft Systems for Pilots (44/0)

-Prerequisite: AVF 114 or concurrent enrollment Introduces the systems of complex aircraft: fuel, hydraulic, brake, control, ignition, and electrical systems; covers nomenclature, preventive maintenance, engines, propellers, and related publications.
+AVF 227 Aircraft Systems for Pilots 4 (44/0) Introduces the systems of complex aircraft: fuel, hydraulic, brake control ignition and electrical systems: covers brake, control, ignition, and electrical systems; covers nomenclature, preventive maintenance, engines, propellers, and related publications.
 (S)

-AVF 251 Commercial Pilot Flight (Stage 4)
+AVF 251 Commercial Pilot Flight (Stage 4) 4 (44/0)